+- On Windows, C:\Program Files (x86)\Flexera Software\Agent

+- On Linux, /opt/managesoft/bin.

+- b.
+From your local ShortLifeAMI working folder, copy these files into the destination folder on your instance:

+- DefaultSchedule.nds

+- InventorySettings.xml

-- On Windows, C:\Program Files (x86)\Flexera Software\Agent - On Linux, /opt/managesoft/bin. - b.
-From your local ShortLifeAMI working folder, copy these files into the destination folder on your instance: - DefaultSchedule.nds - InventorySettings.xml - Only on Windows, mgssetup.ini - Only on Linux, tmpconfig.ini. - c.
-For Linux only, also copy your amended mgsft rollout response file to /var/tmp/ on your instance. - d.
-Collect the downloaded installer for FlexNet inventory agent from your working folder, and run the installer on your instance, installing FlexNet inventory agent into the prepared destination folder. - The installer automatically configures the custom settings declared in the configuration file (either mgssetup.ini or mgsft\rollout\response, depending on platform).
-For more information about running the installation, see the Agent third-party deployment: Details chapter of the Gathering FlexNet e.
+- Only on Windows, mgssetup.ini

+- Only on Linux, tmpconfig.ini.

+- c.
+For Linux only, also copy your amended mgsft_rollout_response file to /var/tmp/ on your instance.

+- d.
+Collect the downloaded installer for FlexNet inventory agent from your working folder, and run the

+installer on your instance, installing FlexNet inventory agent into the prepared destination folder.

+The installer automatically configures the custom settings declared in the configuration file (either mgssetup.ini or mgsft_rollout_response, depending on platform).
+For more information about running the installation, see the Agent third-party deployment: Details chapter of the Gathering FlexNet Inventory PDF, focusing on the installation topic for your preferred platform.

+e.
 When installation is complete, in the same destination folder and for both platforms, run the following command to install your default schedule: